AZysk0/quantum-test-task/task-1/readme.md

 - Data Augmentation:
 Used p_typo for adding typos and n_repeats for sentence variations.
+Used p_unchanged for keep sentence unchanged (no replacement)

 - Model Training:
 Fine-tuned Roberta on the dataset, tracking loss and saving model weights.